For Part 1 of this letter https://joyful2beeblogs.com/2018/07/24/dear-grandmother-t/

 How your heart must have been torn in two!
 With mixed emotions you left with your two daughters for Texas to stay with some relatives there.
 It wasn’t long before you missed your two sons so terribly that you came back to Grandpapa.

 You were obviously a strong woman to leave your husband in a time when women were often treated as possessions; but how much stronger you were to return for the sake of your children, knowing the life ahead of you would be difficult at times.
-You had to have been a very strong lady to stand up to the man who could make your life miserable if he chose.
+You had to have been a very strong lady to stand up to the man who could make your life miserable when he chose.

 Grandpapa hired nurses around the clock to care for you during that month.
 After which he told you that you had to get out of bed because you had three other children who needed their mother.